The-obsrvr/ArgStructurePredictionInUNResol/README.md

 Team: HybridArguer at UZH Shared Task @ ArgMining Workshop 2026 : [Reconstructing the Reasoning in United Nations Resolutions](https://shared-task-argmining.linguistik.uzh.ch/)

+This repository contains documentation for a PhD research project titled "Identifying the Stance of Argumentative Opinions in Political Discourse", conducted as part of the HYBRIDS Project under the Horizon Europe framework.

+The primary contributor and point of contact for this repository is Siddharth Bhargava (sbhargava@fbk.eu).

+---

+## Overview

 The repository contains the scripts to extract argument structures in form of pre-defined JSON scripts from bilingual (French and English) UN resolutions documents.